ali-muhammad-mz/MCP-Server-Employee-Performance-Tracking/README.md

 # MCP-Server-Employee-Performance-Tracking

-A Model Context Protocol (MCP) server for tracking employee feature assignments and completion status.
+A Model Context Protocol (MCP) server for managing and tracking employee performance.

 ## Quick Start